Code-Crash/ts-node-starter/.github/README.md

 1. Complete Test Cases For Current Logic.
    1. Unit Tests For Helpers/Methods and Constants
    2. Mock Server Test Setup For Express
+2. Details About Scripts/Setup
-2. Add more common use cases for any `node.js` projects
+3. Add more common use cases for any `node.js` projects
-3. Update the README.md
+4. Update the README.md